zhenhuaw-me/onnxcli/README.md

 * Aims to improve your development or usage experience of ONNX.
 * Serves as a CLI wrapper for most cases.
-* Use it like `onnx infer-shape /path/to/model.onnx`.
+* Use it like `onnx infershape /path/to/model.onnx`.

 ## Installation